miklevin/MikeLev.in/_posts/2023-05-30-alpha-go-in-the-app-store-is-the-bat-signal-i-ve-been-waiting-for.md

 they're stepping into that role.
 Sydney was the most real Bing ever was in those early days.
 It had personality.
 Now, it just punches the clock.
 It does it super-well for a search engine.
 As far as I can tell, much better than SGE (the search generative experience) which is taking over for Bard.
+I mean wow, is Google the most boring bunch of robot overlord masters you can imagine.
 But still, they're hiding their true selves.
 It's a ***Black Mirror*** situation.

 Not so with Pi.
 Pi is forever more relaxed and being itself.
 I'm trying not to
 ***kirk*** them over and over.
 You know, Nomad, M-5...
 Landru.
 But it eggs me